EHS4000 – Knowing Natures: Environmental Research Seminar

 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 This course is taught over the course of two semesters, starting in spring.

-- Second session of block teaching in May, three days.
+- Second session of block teaching last week-end in April (Friday 23/4 and Saturday 24/4).
 This block will be taught as part of an excursion or place-based seminar, e.g. at a permaculture farm, an ecological restoration site, or an environmental community project.

-- At the end of the two teaching blocks, students will have developed their own research plan and receive individual and group supervision.
+- At the end of the three teaching blocks, students will have developed their own research plan and receive individual and group supervision.

 Students will design an empirical environmental research project over two semesters.
 The project can be creative and use arts-driven forms of research dissemination such as filmmaking, photography, exhibition design, environmental story maps, or journalistic writing.

 The final project will be assessed as pass/ fail and evaluated and commented on in text form.

 Use of sources and citation

 The examination text is given in English, and you submit your response in English.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.